pedroos/Docomo/Docomo_Formalization_I.md

             <li>Every paragraph in one common documental resource shall belong to a single organizational structure such that the following holds:
                 <ul>
                     <li>The organizational structure contains a relation, named "parenthood", that includes all paragraphs in the documental resource
-                    <li>Under such a relation, each paragraph is related to exactly one other block of text which is said to be its parent
+                    <li>Under such a relation, each paragraph is related to exactly one other paragraph which is said to be its parent
                     <li>Every documental resource contains a single paragraph that is parentless, termed a 'title'
                         <ul>
                             <li>Pertaining to this point, if a title is not present, an implicit title is assumed</li>